Sebbe/sebbe.github.com/_posts/2017-03-20-creating-your-own-facets.md

 );
 ```

-The GetPromotionStatusFacetItems() is an simple list of FacetItems
+The GetPromotionStatusFacetItems() is a simple list of FacetItems

 ```csharp
 private IEnumerable<FacetItem> GetPromotionStatusFacetItems()